 The request of the manufacturer to the responsible authority shall include evidence that such a correction is not possible, and that the resultant error is significant.

 3.2.5.1.
-Alternative calculation to correct unrealistic phase-specific CO2 results
+Alternative calculation to correct unrealistic phase-specific parameter results

-Alternatively to the procedures defined in paragraphs 3.2.3.2.4. and 3.2.3.2.5. of this annex, calculations of phase CO2 and phase fuel consumption may be calculated according to the equations in paragraphs 3.2.5.1.1., 3.2.5.1.2. and 3.2.5.1.3. below.
+Alternatively to the procedures defined in paragraphs 3.2.3.2.4. and 3.2.3.2.5. of this annex, calculations of phase CO2 , phase fuel efficiency and phase fuel consumption may be calculated according to the equations in paragraphs 3.2.5.1.1., 3.2.5.1.2. and 3.2.5.1.3. below.

+For each parameter, MCO2 is replaced by FC or FE.

 3.2.5.1.1.
 Ratio determination for each phase of VL and VH